-The Missouri Nurses Association Board of Directors is composed of five officers elected by the members (President, VP of Advocacy, VP of Communication, VP of Finance, and Education Director) and the Member Services Director, who is elected from among the seven elected Regional Chairs.
+The Missouri Nurses Association Board of Directors is composed of five officers elected to two year terms by the members (President, VP of Advocacy, VP of Communication, VP of Finance, and Education Director) and the Member Services Director, who is elected from among the seven elected Regional Chairs.

 We must continue to move forward advancing the practice of nursing from direct care, to advanced practice and administration as recommended by the Institute of Medicine’s Future of Nursing Report.
 We can accomplish our goals through quality, organizational leadership, commitment to our mission from nurses across the state and through collaboration with our partner organizations.